aeveltstra/lammpster/README.md

 - pipenv,
 - libcairo-2

-To install libcairo-2 on an older Mac, read this document: https://cairographics.org/download/
+To install libcairo-2, read this document: https://cairographics.org/download/

-In our test environment we used the fink package manager for MacOsX:
+In our test environment we used the fink package manager for MacOsX El Capitan:
 https://www.finkproject.org/download/index.php?phpLang=en

 and then we installed cairosvg with pipenv.
 Running Lammpster